SAHR

 Romana Bruderer-Schwab

-As the newest member of the SAHR Board of Advisors, Romana brings a wealth of experience and passion to the table.
-A lawyer by training and a proud global citizen, Romana has dedicated her career to championing the rights, autonomy, and inclusion of women and people from other underrepresented groups around the world.
-Her commitment to this cause is evident through her casework—exposing abuses occurring within one of the world's largest immigration detention facilities—and her research on GBV and SRHR, informing policymaking at the national and multilateral levels.
-Recognizing the pivotal role the private sector can play in this space, Romana has spent the better part of the last decade working with businesses to drive corporate social impact and advance human rights worldwide.
+Romana is a lawyer and global citizen dedicated to championing the rights and inclusion of women and underrepresented groups worldwide.
+Her commitment shines through her casework exposing abuses in one of the world’s largest immigration detention facilities and her research on GBV and SRHR, informing national and multilateral policymaking.
+Recognizing the private sector’s vital role in advancing human rights, Romana has spent the past decade working with businesses to drive corporate social impact globally.

 LinkedIn